 Curriculum Vitae

-RACHEL DORLENE EMERINE HICKS
+RACHEL DORLENE EMERINE HICKS, Ph.D.

 rdhicks@ucsd.edu